mylofi/local-vault/README.md

 }
 ```

-Moreover, some client storage mechanisms have different storage limits, which in some cases may be rather small (i.e., 5MB).
+Moreover, some client storage mechanisms have different storage limits, which in some cases may be rather small (i.e., 5MB for Local-Storage, or 1KB for cookies).
 Be careful with `set()` calls: look for the [`QuotaExceededError` DOM exception](https://developer.mozilla.org/en-US/docs/Web/API/DOMException#quotaexceedederror) being thrown, and determine what data can be freed up, or potentially switch to another storage mechanism with higher limits.

 For example: